Fudan-iGEM/2024-wiki/src/inclusivity.md

 We believe that the top priority is to establish a replicable curriculum model.
 For this, we need to design more courses to be conducted in Blue Sky and verify the effectiveness of the courses.
 In the future, these courses can be further promoted to the relatively low functioning ASD population by reducing their difficulty and repeatedly reinforcing them.

-【Further consideration can be given to adding interviews as an example.】

 ## The Guidelines for STEAMed Education